-What Are The Differences Between Metering and Submetering?
+What Are the Differences Between Metering and Submetering?

-All submetering is metering but not all metering is submetering
+All submetering is metering, but not all metering is submetering

 While metering is an effective way to understand your overall building or facility energy bills, you must know the differences between metering and submetering and why submeters are required to measure specific outcomes and energy efficiencies.